tanis36/Modern-Database-Systems-Project/README.md

 insert-data.sql: The insert-data.sql file is a query that inserts sample data that can be used with each of the queries.

 quwie-#.sql: All of the files titled "quwie" are all sample queries.
 Make sure to create the tables and insert the data before running these.

-Cole set up the databases for others, and created tables and Data for insertion as well as query 1.

-Tanis inserted information necessary for his queries and made queries 2 and 4.

-Brandon finalized the ER diagram and relational schema, and made queries 3 and 5.